-1) First time through, hit the "pause" button a lot, and try to say out loud what you think the candidate should be saying.. then see if you were right.
+1) The first time through, hit the “pause” button a lot, and try to say out loud what you think the candidate should be saying.. then see if you were right.

 It is very, very, very important to get used to the communication aspects of the case, and you do not master that aspect without actually saying the words out loud.

 2) After the first time through, go through the program at least four more times (the subsequent times can be a little more passive, such as listening while driving around town, working out, etc…).

 The key is to get so accustomed to the habits (a.k.a. “picky stuff”) that it is easier to just do the picky stuff than to forget it.

 A few people go through the program as many as 20 times… and trust me, if you go through it that many times, the stuff becomes second nature to you.

 I know I make these two recommendations to every LOMS member, and I also know a surprising number of people ignore this advice because it seems unnecessary or even silly.
 But what can I say, it is what works the best.